valora-inc/hooks/docs/position-pricing-hooks.md

 ## Concepts

-Position pricing hooks main job is to return user owned positions and to break them down into underlying base tokens (with factors).
+Position pricing hooks main job is to return user owned positions and to break them down into underlying base tokens.
 The pricing of base tokens is done separately and not needed by hooks authors.

 Terms:

-- _Base Tokens_: base assets which have a token to represent them (ERC20, ERC721, etc).
+- **Base Tokens**: base assets which have a token to represent them (ERC20, ERC721, etc).
 Examples: CELO, cUSD, cEUR, UBE, MOO, etc.
-- _App Tokens_: tokens which represent more complex positions within a dapp, like liquidity pool (LP) tokens, or staked position.
+- **App Tokens**: tokens which represent more complex positions within a dapp, like liquidity pool (LP) tokens, or staked position.
-- _Contract Positions_: things that are not represented by a token (example: locked CELO, farming positions, claimable tokens).
+- **Contract Positions**: things that are not represented by a token (example: locked CELO, farming positions, claimable tokens).

 For example, a position hook detects that a user owns a position in a liquidity pool.
 It then provides information about the pool's assets and the user's share of the pool's assets.